-Colloidal silver isn't considered safe or effective for any of the health claims manufacturers make.
+Supplements containing colloidal silver aren't considered safe or effective for any of the health claims manufacturers make.
 Silver has no known purpose in the body.
-Nor is it an essential mineral, as some sellers of silver products claim.
+It's not an essential mineral.

-Colloidal silver products are made of tiny silver particles suspended in a liquid — the same type of precious metal used in jewelry, dental fillings, silverware and other consumer goods.
+Colloidal silver products are made of tiny silver particles suspended in a liquid — the same type of metal used in jewelry, dental fillings and silverware.

-However, no sound scientific studies to evaluate these health claims have been published in reputable medical journals.
-In fact, the Food and Drug Administration has taken action against some manufacturers of colloidal silver products for making unproven health claims.
+However, no sound scientific studies evaluating these health claims have been published in reputable medical journals.
+In the U.S., the Food and Drug Administration and the Federal Trade Commission have taken action against several companies for making unproven health claims.

 See more Expert Answers

-- Colloidal silver products.
-National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/silver/.
-Accessed June 18, 2014.
+- Colloidal silver.
+National Center for Complementary and Integrative Health. https://nccih.nih.gov/health/colloidalsilver.
+Accessed Aug.
+12, 2020.

 - Goldman L, et al., eds.
 Chronic poisoning: Trace metals and others.
 In: Goldman-Cecil Medicine.
 26th ed.
 Elsevier; 2020. https://www.clinicalkey.com.
 Accessed Aug.
 12, 2020.